Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

 The local equilibrium thermodynamics is a basic assumption of macroscopic descriptions of the out of equilibrium dynamics for Hamiltonian systems.
 We numerically analyze the Hamiltonian Potts model in two dimensions to study the violation of the assumption for phase coexistence in heat conduction.
 We observe that the temperature of the interface between ordered and disordered states deviates from the equilibrium transition temperature, indicating that metastable states at equilibrium are stabilized by the influence of a heat flux.
 We also find that the deviation is described by the formula proposed in an extended framework of the thermodynamics.

-{\em Introduction.---} The macroscopic dynamics of a Hamiltonian system driven by non-equilibrium boundary conditions is expected to be described by hydrodynamic equations with local equilibrium thermodynamics \cite{Landau, deGroot, Zubarev, Mclennan, Sasa, Hongo}.
-However, there are exceptional cases, such as the shear flow near a liquid--gas critical point \cite{Onuki-Kawasaki}, where suppression of critical fluctuations by the shear flow modifies the thermodynamic properties \cite{Onuki}, and as a result, the local equilibrium thermodynamics is violated.
+{\em Introduction.--} The macroscopic dynamics of a Hamiltonian system driven by nonequilibrium boundary conditions is expected to be described by hydrodynamic equations with local equilibrium thermodynamics \cite{Landau, deGroot, Zubarev, Mclennan, Sasa, Hongo}.
+However, there are exceptional cases, such as the shear flow near a liquid-gas critical point \cite{Onuki-Kawasaki}, where suppression of critical fluctuations by the shear flow modifies the thermodynamic properties \cite{Onuki}, and as a result, the local equilibrium thermodynamics is violated.
 A natural question is whether the violation of the local equilibrium thermodynamics occurs except at critical points.
-The aim of this Letter is to provide a definitive example by studying non-equilibrium dynamics near the first-order transition point.
+The aim of this Letter is to provide a definitive example by studying nonequilibrium dynamics near the first-order transition point.

 A first-order phase transition is a different type of singularity than the critical point \cite{FOT,FIFO,nano-VO2,nano-LG}.
 A characteristic feature of a first-order phase transition is the existence of hysteresis \cite{hysteresis}.
 For an order-disorder transition \cite{ferroelectric,NLC}, the observed transition temperature when a material is cooled from the disordered state is lower than the transition temperature when the same material is heated from the ordered state.
 Such transition temperatures, generally both in cooling and heating, deviate from the equilibrium transition temperature $\Tc$.
 Thus, the supercooled disordered or the superheated ordered states are often observed as a transient dynamical process.
-These observations may suggest that the metastable states become steady states when the system sets up at non-equilibrium conditions.
+These observations may suggest that the metastable states become steady states when the system sets up at nonequilibrium conditions.
 To explore this possibility, we consider steady states in heat conduction where two heat baths with temperatures $T_1$ and $T_2$ are attached at the left and right sides of the system.